The Fall of the Pagoda: Plot

-Lute's sickly brother, Hill, as a boy, was the important child in this family because he would be the successor of his father, Yuxi.
-The young boy was cosseted, over-supervised and beaten so that he was weak and morose.
-Lute was often ignored and had more freedom to do what she wanted.
-She was given to those of no consequence.
-Lute grew up around servants, the sprawling, extended family existed in a sea of gossip, scandal, jealousy and fear.
-They were bound together by their need for money, and the terror of destitution.
-They lived on the family's ever-diminishing wealth and tarnished prestige, pretending loyalty while pursuing their own survival and pleasure.
-Through young Lute's child clear eyes, those adults sometimes were hypocritical; even her parents were relentlessly selfish.
+Lute's brother, Hill, as male successor of his father, is treated as the most important child in the family.
+The sickly boy is cosseted, over-supervised, and beaten, leaving him morose and even weaker.
+Lute is often ignored, so she irons has more freedom.
+She grows up around the family servants and the sprawling extended family, existing amidst a sea of gossip, scandal, jealousy, and fear.
+The family is bound together in their need for money and the terror of destitution.
+They live on their ever-diminishing wealth and tarnished prestige, pretending loyalty while seeking their own survival and pleasure.
+Through Lute's clear-eyed child's perspective, adults are often hypocritical and even her parents are portrayed as relentlessly selfish.